-Trough fabulous Music this movie tracks three generations of musicians and dancers from Russia, Germany, France and the USA, from before World War II through the war and the Holocaust, to the 1980s.
-Their lives become intertwined through the historical circumstances, and the culmination is the presence of several, including a former Nazi pianist and a French Jewish Holocaust survivor at an anti-famine concert Written by
+Trough fabulous music, this movie tracks three generations of musicians and dancers from Russia, Germany, France and the U.S., from before World War II through the war and the Holocaust, to the 1980s.
+Their lives become intertwined through the historical circumstances, and the culmination is the presence of several, including a former Nazi pianist and a French Jewish Holocaust survivor at an anti-famine concert.

 Ed Cannon <email@example.com>

 Claude Lelouch of "A Man and A Woman" fame, now presents a visual masterpiece of love, music and life . . .

 (at around 1h 21 mins) The soldiers are playing cards on the train and the game they are playing changes between shots.
 See more

 The grand majority of the opening credits are spoken by the narrator.
 The narrator stops after crediting the choreographer.
 Only the film's production company, title and the name Claude Lelouch appear in writing before the Bolero dance at the opening (when the writing is onscreen, the orchestra is warming up).
 Also, a quote by Willa Cather appears at the very beginning.
 See more